WhirligigGirl/Whirligig-World/README.md

 --Aerious: Rubble or rubbish?

--Wers: Asteroid/dwarf planet coorbital with Mesderbin.
+-1 Wers: Asteroid/dwarf planet coorbital with Mesderbin.

---Vizea: an asteroid orbiting Wers.
+--1 Vizea: an asteroid orbiting Wers.

--Mesderbin System: Mesbin and Derbin (Sigma Dimensions compatible)

---Mesbin: The homeworld, a heavy pancake planet with no atmosphere.
+-Mesbin: The homeworld, a heavy pancake planet with no atmosphere.

 --Statmun: The static moon.